 It consists of five categories: full members, life members, honorary members, temporary members and junior temporary members.
 Full, life and honorary members are limited to 500 in total.

-Currently, the All England Club has 375 full members, around 100 temporary playing members, and a number of honorary members.
+The All England Club has 375 full members, around 100 temporary playing members, and several honorary members.

 To become a full or temporary member, one must obtain letters of support from four existing full members, two of whom must have known the applicant for at least three years.
 Honorary members are elected from time to time by the club’s committee.

 Grounds at the All England Club

 The total area of the club (including car parks) covers a total of 42 acres.

 The grounds are owned by the All England Lawn Tennis Ground PLC.
 They consist of eighteen grass courts (including Centre Court and No.1 Court used during the tournament eight American Clay courts and five indoor courts, two Greenest Velvelux, three Greenest Trophy and two green acrylic courts.

 In Aorangi Park, there are 22 grass courts for practice before and during Wimbledon.

 Apart from the grass courts, the courts are used all year round by All England Club members and Lawn Tennis Association-sponsored players.
 Grass courts play from May to September (except Centre Court and other courts, which are used only for the Wimbledon Championships).

 Additionally, the courts are lent to many clubs and organisations, mainly of a national character, to stage various events.